 17. Preliminary chapter drafts.
 International experts prepare comprehensive first drafts of their chapters after the research mission.
 The expected length of a chapter is 7-10 pages (in 11 point Times New Roman with single line spacing).
 Each chapter includes proposed policy recommendations.
 While these drafts are being written, the national expert team is expected to answer additional queries from international experts or the secretariat as needed.

-18. Final draft.
+18. Revised draft.
 The secretariat and the international experts cooperate to create a revised draft.
-This draft is sent to country authorities for acknowledgement and verification.
-The secretariat produces a final draft, incorporating these comments.
-The final draft is presented to the Committee for approval.
+This draft is then sent to country authorities for acknowledgement and verification.